kg583/Kilogram/README.md

 #### Bartering

 * Enchanted books may contain Fire Protection or Blast Protection
-* Iron boots are not offered
+* Iron boots are no longer offered
-* Iron nuggets are not offered
+* Iron nuggets are no longer offered

 #### Chests